 Like shareholders’ equity, market cap may differ widely from the net value of a company’s assets.
 However, a moderate debt-to-market-cap ratio will tend to provide a conservative starting point for analyzing a company’s chances of survival.
 Let me give you one very good example.

-Coca-Cola Co. (symbol KO on New York) has long-term debt of $28.4 billion, which represents a 111% of its $25.6-billion shareholders’ equity.
-But that debt is just 14% of its market cap.
+Coca-Cola Co. (symbol KO on New York) at one point had long-term debt of $28.4 billion, which represented 111% of its $25.6-billion shareholders’ equity.
+But that debt was just 14% of its market cap.

 Hidden assets are a huge plus